kunal-singh/kunal-singh/README.md

 # Kunal Singh

-Full-stack engineer, 10+ years.
-Frontend is my home — React, TypeScript, Next.js — but I'm comfortable owning the whole stack.
+Full-stack engineer with 10+ years building and leading engineering at early-stage startups.
+Own the frontend, comfortable across the whole stack.

 Currently building event-driven ML infrastructure at a SF startup.
 Dabbling with MCP tooling, hybrid search, and trying to make Claude code actually useful in my daily workflow.